litmuschaos/v1-litmus-docs/docs/pod-cpu-hog.md

       spec:
         components:
           env:
-            # Provide name of target container
-            # where chaos has to be injected
-            - name: TARGET_CONTAINER
-              value: 'nginx'

             #number of cpu cores to be consumed
             #verify the resources the app has been launched with
             - name: CPU_CORES